OpenLiberty/sample-acmegifts/run-app/README.md

 1. **stop**: Stops all liberty servers and databases
 1. **demo:** Preloads Acme Gifts with pertinent data.
 Calling this directly will automatically start all databases and servers.

+These are tasks that are specifically owned by `run-app`.
-`startServers` wraps all `libertyStart` tasks and each `libertyStart` has a dependency on their relevant `startDatabase`.
-Stopping the servers and databases have a similar structure.
+`startServers` wraps all `libertyStart` tasks from the other projects and each `libertyStart` has a dependency on their related `startDatabase`.
+Stopping the servers and their databases have the same structure.

 For your convenience, `start` and `demo` will automatically start all necessary preparations and `stop` will shut them down.

 ### Example Usage:
 From the sample-acmegifts/run-app project: